tamitchell/weatherapp/planning/code.md

 I have prepared to base files, one in ```javascript```, which I have experience in, and the other in ```python``` a language I am still learning, that will act as the core drivers in this project.
 If time is coming fast and I find that still have not progressed as far as I need to in python then I will switch to React.js and run the app from there.

+UPDATED: 09/11/2018 Switched React

+I switched to react because I am more familiar with the language and this is due in 3 days